-LifeSci NYC will provide access to diverse talent, helping source students for summer internships to provide you with extra support during the summer from youth with fresh learnings and new ideas.
+LifeSci NYC will provide access to diverse talent, helping source undergraduate and graduate students for summer internships to provide you with extra support with scientific and/or business functions during the summer from youth with fresh learnings and new ideas.
 It will also give you an early look at the next generation of talent and a pipeline for your future talent needs.

 In addition, the program will provide hosts with networking opportunities with leaders in New York City’s life sciences industry and with city government leaders and facilitate businesses engaging with life sciences academics at universities throughout New York City to allow discussions about future talent needs and necessary skills development.

 Finally, it will provide branding and marketing opportunities as a participant in a high-profile initiative with presence on the LifeSci NYC website, at events, and in other marketing and PR materials.

 All internships will be paid.
 A limited number of unfunded startups, small businesses, and small non-profits will be eligible to receive subsidy funds from New York City to offset student salaries for $15 / hour for up to 40 hours / week for 10 weeks (max total $6,000).

 Student Selection and Placement: